adamtiger/tinyGPUlang/docs/s4_codegen.md

 For example a float32 pointer to a global memory address can be created as:

 ```
-llvm::Type* glob_f32 = llvm::Type::getFloatPtrTy(*ctx, 1U)  // from codegen.cpp
+llvm::Type* glob_f32 = llvm::PointerType::get(llvm::Type::getFloatTy(*ctx), 1U);  // from codegen.cpp
 ```

-The address space can be set in the second argument of getFloatPtrTy.
+The address space can be set in the second argument of PointerType::get.
+1 refers to global memory.

 ### Specifying a kernel as global

-This requiresto set the nvvm.annotations metadata object properly:
+This requires to set the nvvm.annotations metadata object properly:

 ```
 std::vector<llvm::Metadata*> metadata_fields =